Morbidly Beautiful

 It’s been 10 years since our four friends have hung out together.

 Paul (Jim Mahoney) is moving back into his friend Cliff’s (Jon Bass) house to wait for money from the sale of his house.
 Cliff snagged a futon and a credenza from a thrift store so Paul would have a place to sleep and put his stuff.
-While Paul is depressed as a result of his recent divorce, Cliff just wants to have a good time with the old gang — to have things back the way they used to be.
+While Paul is depressed due to his recent divorce, Cliff just wants to have a good time with the old gang — to have things back as they used to be.

-Thus, Cliff invites over the other half of their old friend group: Samantha, (Emmy Raver-Lampman), a busy TV exec who never had time to settle down, and Troy, (Sarunas J. Jackson), an actor and aspiring nightclub owner.
+Thus, Cliff invites the other half of their old friend group over, including Samantha (Emmy Raver-Lampman), a busy TV exec who never had time to settle down, and Troy (Sarunas J. Jackson), an actor and aspiring nightclub owner.

 Finding an innocent-looking old game in amongst the furniture, Cliff suggests the friends play it.

 At first, no one is interested.
-But in order to cheer up Paul, some alcohol is needed.
-And since the game requires drinking, it seems the perfect way to get their minds off their troubles.
+But to cheer up Paul, some alcohol is needed.
+And since the game requires drinking, it seems the perfect way to distract them from their troubles.

 If you are wondering what the title means, Gatlopp is the Swedish word for running the gauntlet, a type of punishment where the guilty person runs between a line of armed folks who hit them as they go by, with whatever weapon they have in hand.
-In this case, the friends start playing, completely unaware that they are in danger.
-I mean, the game comes with 4 shot glasses.
+In this case, the friends start playing, unaware they are in danger.
+I mean, the game comes with two sets of shot glasses.
 What could be so bad about that?

 The game asks for absolute truth, or the consequences will be dire.